Special offer celebrates NZ Herald Premium third birthday

 The offer expires at 23.59pm on Monday, May 2.

-Five-, six- or seven-day subscribers to the Bay of Plenty Times and NZ Herald print editions are entitled to full digital access; go to nzherald.co.nz/activate to activate your Premium subscriptions.
+Five-, six- or seven-day subscribers to the Rotorua Daily Post and NZ Herald print editions are entitled to full digital access; go to nzherald.co.nz/activate to activate your Premium subscriptions.

 For our loyal readers who already have subscriptions, you can help us celebrate by going in the draw to win one of three prizes of $3000 cash.
 See all the details here.